 3 listopada 2016

-The old-age pension, awarded ex officio is calculated based on the pension assessment basis.
 The amount of such a pension may not be lower than the amount of the previously acquired disability pension.

 The amount of the old-age pension granted ex officio to a person who has met the conditions of the insurance period is increased to the minimum pension amount.